nanoframework/nanoframework.github.io/content/maintainers/creating-a-new-repo.md

       - Enable "Require status checks to pass before merging" with the options:
         - "Require branches to be up to date before merging"
         - "Status checks: nanoframework.**azure-devops-project-name**"
-        - "Status checks: license/cla" (for develop branch)
+        - "Status checks: license/cla" (for main branch)

 ## Update the dependency upwards